 Society for Children (SOCH) Formed in July, 2012; Started Rescuing Children in Aug, 2012 and Was Registered On 13th Nov, 2013.

-To create a just society,where all children are living happily, enjoying all their due rights.
+To create a society for children,where all children can live happily and enjoy all their due rights.

 To realize the rights of deprived children and their rehabilitation.

 SOCH is a non-profit Organization Registered under Society Act XXI of 1860 with the Registration No-23515/51 at IGR Cuttack, Odisha.
 Established in July 2012, SOCH is currently operational in three locations viz.
 Bhubaneswar, Khurdha Road & Paradeep.
 RAKSHYAK (Child Rescue and Resettlement Project), PUNARJIVAN (Behavior Modification Camp of Hard Behavior, Addicted Children), PANKH (Mainstreaming of Youths having orphan or semi orphan background) , CCCD (Child Centered Community Development) and CCDR(Child Centered Disaster Response) are the five Programme of SOCH.

 Manoj had always aspired to make a difference to the society and was especially sensitive to the vulnerable sections of the society.
 After realising how grave the issue of runaway children was in Odisha, he decided to quit his job at Pune and start SOCH in Odisha.
 He shared his ideas and personalities like Prof. Malcolm Harper, Prof. David Taylor and Mr. Pramod Kulkarni showed faith and extended their support.
 Confident in his ideas, backed with support and led by a firm resolve to make a difference, Manoj started SOCH in July, 2012.
 Prof Malcolm was the backbone supporter, mentor and gave encouragement to Manoj in successfully starting the project and extending all support to continue the efforts, which have saved the lives of hundreds of children so far.